The fascinating part about publishing an annual IT Skills and Salary Report is comparing findings from previous years.

 When you survey thousands of worldwide IT professionals, you quickly find that opinions, salaries and priorities can vary significantly from year to year, or by region, tenure or job role.

-To preview the 2020 IT Skills and Salary Report, which will be released this summer, here are five data points that illustrate important trends in professional development, skills gaps, hiring and top-paying certifications.
+Here are five date points from the 2020 IT Skills and Salary Report that illustrate important trends in professional development, skills gaps, hiring and top-paying certifications.

 1. When formal training is available, 80% of IT decision-makers authorized it—an increase of 36% year over year.

 This finding is a double-edged sword.
 First of all, it’s encouraging that more managers approved training this year.
 To combat rising skills gaps, many decision-makers have realized that developing the skills of current staff is more feasible than hiring new employees.

 And yet, 20% of decision-makers didn’t approve training even when their organization made it available.
 Managers must do everything in their power to ensure employees have a means to build necessary skills.
 Sure, 20% is smaller than last year, but it still means one out of every five decision-makers is wasting developmental opportunities for staff.

 Rising workloads have scared some managers away from prioritizing team members to set aside time for professional development.
 If they’re worried about a short-term dip in productivity, imagine the long-term damage that will be caused by skills gaps.
 According to our survey respondents, the residual harm triggered by skills gaps can include increased employee stress, higher operating costs and delays in development and deployment.